 Domestic sportsbook MegaSportsWorld is currently legally licensed and regulated by PAGCOR.
 They have over 100 locations spread across the Philippines and offer up a wide variety of local and international sports to bet on.
 Players can call in bets or place them at any of the physical locations.
-Domestic online betting is not supported at this time, but they do have an online app that will give up to date money lines and odds.
-Our guide to MegaSportsWorld is great for anyone looking for more information about domestic sports betting in the Philippines, or in Manila.
-Some of the more popular sports to bet on in the Philippines are basketball, boxing, soccer, and horse racing.
-For further information about online betting visit our Philippines legal online sports betting guide.
+As of 2022, domestic online MSW betting is finally supported, but access to this service is limited to established MSW VIP players who are at least 21 years of age.
+Our guide to MegaSportsWorld is great for anyone looking for more information about domestic sports betting in the Philippines generally, or Entertainment City in particular.
+Some of the more popular sports to bet on in the Philippines are basketball, boxing, soccer, tennis, volleyball, and horse racing.
+For further information about online betting, visit our Philippines legal online sports betting guide.

 Republic Act No. 9487

 In June of 2007, the Republic Act No. 9487 was passed and a new Philippines gambling law was created by the Philippine Congress.
 This Act extended the life and rule of PAGCOR for another 25 years.
 The Act was also amended to include that PAGCOR can enter into agreements and joint ventures, leaving the door open for future business opportunities.
 RA 9487 also requires that PAGCOR obtains consent from local government agencies before choosing a location for their operations.
 This helps territorial officials who desire to keep casinos and other gaming operations out of certain zones and neighborhoods.